-The Montessori Philosophy is an attitude to teaching, much more than a teaching system.
-Its creator, Maria Montessori (1870 – 1952), an outstanding pedagogue and Doctor of Medicine, dedicated her life to the scientific study of education.
-Her objective was to harmonise the educational process with a child’s natural development and to integrate the physical, intellectual, emotional and spiritual qualities of every child.
+The Montessori Philosophy is an attitude to teaching, not a system or technique.
+Its creator, María Montessori (1870-1952), an outstanding pedagogue and Doctor of education.
+Her objective was to harmonize the educational process with a childs natural development and to integrate the physical, intellectual, emotional and spiritual qualities of every child.

 The fundamental principles of the Montessori Philosophy are to: